 - Dinosaur Ridge: West of Denver, download the audio tour and hit a dinosaur tracksite, including the world’s first Stegosaurus discovery.

-- Shoppin' and strollin': Holiday shopping is over (hooray!), so it's time to treat yourself.
+- Shoppin' and strollin': Time to treat yourself.
 Head to open-air retail hot spots like Old Colorado City, downtown Colorado Springs and Manitou Springs.

 - Skate in the Park: Grab some old-timey winter fun at Acacia Park’s ice rink.
 Rentals, glow sticks and mountain views are all available.